zoeyzou/tech-public-speaking-workshop/part-2-how-to-present.md

 ## What do people remember

-    No one will remember what you said but they will remember how you made them feel
+    No one will remember what you said, but they will remember how you made them feel

 ---

 ## Your slide

-    Illustration rather than narration: do not make people read too much
+    Illustration rather than narration:
+    do not make people read too much

+---

+class: center, middle

+# Your two-min lightening talk